MartinMalyMM/pairef/docs/using.rst

                            do not modify the input structure model before the complete cross-validation protocol

-   Dependencies: CCP4 package containing CCTBX with Python 2.7
+   Dependencies: CCP4 Software Suite or PHENIX containing CCTBX with Python 2.7

 Example: